Detailed Notes

 Belgium adopted a power-sharing model to accommodate regional and cultural diversity, preventing conflict and maintaining unity.

 After independence in 1948, Sri Lanka’s Sinhala majority pursued majoritarian policies to establish dominance, leading to alienation of the Tamil minority.
+(Majoritarianism: A belief that the majority community should be able to rule a country in whichever way it wants, by disregarding the wishes and needs of the minority.)

 Power sharing in modern democracies takes various forms to ensure inclusivity and balance.